Collision induced coherence in plasma and Branching Ratio in multilevel system: Discussion

-The important message of this study is the demonstration of the possibility of coherent effects in plasmas, where the coherence is induced by the interference of incoherent processes.
+This study demonstrates the possibility of coherent effects in plasmas, where the coherence is induced by the interference of incoherent processes.
 Here the collisions of free electrons with ions represent these incoherent processes, and they indeed happen rather frequently for concentrations as high as $10^{18} cm^{-3}$.
 When they dominate over relevant decay rates, the two-photon coherence becomes of substantial value that leads to efficient suppression of the spontaneous emission on the visible transition.
 This suppression was registered experimentally and reported by Chung, Lemaire, and Suckewer in Ref. \cite{YChung}.
-Simultaneously, no suppression was registered for the spontaneous radiation on the ultra-violet transition.
-So, the effect shows up when these two emissions are compared in terms of the branching ratio.
-With our theoretical model we can reveal and explain these features.
 Moreover, we are able to explain sensitive dependence of the degree of suppression on concentration of free electrons.
 It is interesting that the dependence on the concentration only appears due to the collision-induced coherence and disappears in the absence of the coherence, as comparing Eqs. (\ref{Ratio6}) and (\ref{Ratio7}) shows.

-Motivated by the comparison in our study with the experiment, we draw attention mainly to the role of quantum coherence in suppression of the spontaneous decay.
-An interesting question is whether this coherence can cause the opposite effect, namely the enhancement of the spontaneous emission.
-The answer is positive, provided we modify a little our model.
-Let us eliminate the pumping rate $r_e$ via auxiliary upper state $|e\ket$, while keeping other pumping and decay rates intact.
-Effectively, the five-level model reduces now to four levels.
-Equations (\ref{DDD})-(\ref{DDB}) have simple solutions.
-They become even simpler under our main assumption that the pumping rate $r_{vis}$ dominates over the other rates.
-The population of the dark state decays to zero while the bright state is equally populated as the lower state $|c\ket$: \be \rho_{BB}\approx\rho_{cc} \ee